Nexmo/station/_documentation/en/concepts/guides/glossary.md

 ## Sender ID

 The phone number or message shown on a handset when it receives an SMS API message.

+## Server SDKs

+Nexmo provides Server SDKs for various programming languages.
+These SDKs abstract away much of the complexity involved with accessing our APIs directly, enabling you to develop
+Nexmo applications quickly and reduce time to market.

+Further information can be found on the [Nexmo Tools page](https://developer.nexmo.com/tools).

 ## Shared Short Codes